gvx64/dolphin-rpi/Readme.md

 	dolphin-5.0-4544 = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu -e %ROM% -u /home/pi/DolphinConfig5.0/"
 	dolphin-5.0-4544-configure = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu -u /home/pi/DolphinConfig5.0/"
 	dolphin-5.0-4544-configure-hotkeys = "XINIT-WM: /home/pi/dolphin-rpi/dolphin-rpi/Build/Binaries/dolphin-emu-qt2 -u /home/pi/DolphinConfig5.0/"

+Instructions for creating and running m3u files:

+Begin by adding the following line to /home/pi/DolphinConfig5.0/Config/Dolphin.ini under the "Core" heading or by checking "Change Discs Automatically" in Config->General Tab in the user interface.

+	[Core]
+	AutoDiscChange = True

+Next, create an m3u file using a text editor such as nano in your /home/pi/RetroPie/roms/gc/ directory with the name of the multi-disc game:
+	BatenKaitosEternalWings.m3u

+Populate the m3u file with the name of the individual game files similar to as shown below (note: do not use quotations or escape characters in the filename):
+	BatenKaitosEternalWingsDisc01.rvz
+	BatenKaitosEternalWingsDisc02.rvz

+Save and close the file.
+You should now be able to open the m3u file in RetroPie using dolphin-rpi-nogui as the core or within the user interface of dolphin-rpi if you are in your Pi's deskop.
+Note that m3u files will not show up on the gamelist within the dolphin-rpi gui, but can be accessed by selecting File->Open

 # Dolphin - A GameCube and Wii Emulator